 Are you an undergraduate science major attending an Idaho institution of higher education who wants to do hands-on research?
-Will you be graduating in December 2014 or later?
+Will you be graduating (with a Bachelor's degree) in December 2016 or later?

-The Idaho INBRE Program is offering a 10-week fellowship for students interested in biomedical research.
-The Program pays $6,000 to each awarded student to work full-time in an established faculty laboratory for the summer.
-In addition to doing guided research, students will attend weekly training and seminar presentations and attend the Annual INBRE Research Conference to present their work in a professional setting.
+The Idaho INBRE Program is offering 10-week fellowships for students interested in biomedical research.
+The program pays each awarded student to work full-time in an established faculty laboratory for the summer.
+In addition to doing guided research, students will attend professional development and scientific seminar presentations and will prepare a poster highlighting their work.

-The Idaho INBRE Undergraduate Fellowship program is competitive and is offered to undergraduate students attending school at an Idaho institution of higher education.
+The Idaho INBRE Undergraduate Fellowship program is competitive.
 The number of applications we receive will exceed the available Fellowships.
-In order to be considered for a Fellowship we must receive your completed application including transcripts and letters of reference by the due date of February 7, 2014.
+In order to be considered for a Fellowship we must receive your completed application including transcripts and letters of reference by the due date of January 31, 2016.
 We cannot consider incomplete packets.

 How are students selected to be INBRE Undergraduate Fellows?

 The INBRE Fellows are the best and brightest undergraduate students in Idaho.
 The selection process is competitive and rigorous.
-Students submit an application packet that includes a few short essays, their GPA, a Summer Research plan, letters of recommendation and their college transcript(s).
+Students submit an application packet that includes a few short essays, their GPA, a Summer Research plan (if required by the institution), letters of recommendation and their college transcript(s).

-Requirements for being a Fellow: 1) Students must currently be enrolled at an Idaho institution or at an institution in a Western IDeA state (Alaska, Hawaii, Montana, Nevada, New Mexico,Wyoming).
-2) Students must be graduating on or after December 2014.
-Students graduating in May or August 2014 will not be eligible for Fellowships in 2014.
+Requirements for being a Fellow: 1) Students must currently be enrolled at an Idaho institution or at an institution in a Western IDeA state (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico,Wyoming).
+2) Students must be graduating (with a Bachelor's degree) on or after December 2016.
+Students graduating in May or August 2016 will not be eligible for Fellowships in 2016.

 Criteria for Fellows selection: